Frequently Asked PIA Questions

 - A full description of all data elements in the project

-- Data flow diagrams which illustrates how information is collected, used and disclosed
+- Data flow diagrams which illustrates how information is collected, used and disclosed.
+For more instruction, please view How do I create a Personal Information (PI) flow table and diagram?

 - Validation of adherence to privacy and security requirements throughout testing and other methods